 Counterprint: The Designers' Bookshop

 Counterprint is my favorite bookshop.
 Run by the designer couple Jon and Celine, it started as an online shop selling vintage design books they collected from Belgium and other travels.
-Today, it’s the place where I discover (design) books I wouldn’t find elsewhere. from Russian logo books to zines on science symbols, etc. Based in the UK, but shipping worldwide.
+Today, it’s the place where I discover (design) books I wouldn’t find elsewhere. from Russian logo books to zines on science symbols, etc. They’re based in the UK, but ship worldwide.
 Definitely worth a browse.

 Mymind: Remembering the Things You Like